Strategy video game: Tower defense

 Tower defense games have a very simple layout.
 Usually, computer-controlled monsters called creeps move along a set path, and the player must place, or "build" towers along this path to kill the creeps.
 In some games, towers are placed along a set path for creeps, while in others towers can interrupt creep movement and change their path.
 In most tower defense games different towers have different abilities such as poisoning enemies or slowing them down.
 The player is awarded money for killing creeps, and this money can be used to buy more towers, or buy upgrades for a tower such as increased power or range.
-A good example of a game of this genre is Clash Royale made by Finnish developers Supercell.

 Turn-based strategy (TBS)

 The term turn-based strategy (TBS) is usually reserved for certain computer strategy games, to distinguish them from real-time computer strategy games.
 A player of a turn-based game is allowed a period of analysis before committing to a game action.
-Examples of this genre are the Civilization, Heroes of Might and Magic, Making History, Advance Wars and Master of Orion.
+Examples of this genre include Civilization, Heroes of Might and Magic, Making History, Advance Wars and Master of Orion.

 TBS games come in two flavors, differentiated by whether players make their plays simultaneously or take turns.
 The former types of games are called simultaneously executed TBS games, with Diplomacy a notable example.
 The latter games fall into the player-alternated TBS games category, and are subsequently subdivided into (a) ranked, (b) round-robin start, and (c) random, the difference being the order under which players take their turns.
 With (a), ranked, the players take their turns in the same order every time.
 With (b), the first player is selected according to a round-robin policy.
 With (c), random, the first player is, of course, randomly selected.

 Almost all non-computer strategy games are turn-based; however, the personal computer game market trend has lately inclined more towards real-time games.
 Some recent games feature a mix of both real-time and turn-based elements thrown together.

 Turn-based tactics (TBT)

 Turn-based tactics (TBT), or tactical turn-based (TTB), is a genre of strategy video games that through stop-action simulates the considerations and circumstances of operational warfare and military tactics in generally small-scale confrontations as opposed to more strategic considerations of turn-based strategy (TBS) games.

 Turn-based tactical gameplay is characterized by the expectation of players to complete their tasks using only the combat forces provided to them, and usually by the provision of a realistic (or at least believable) representation of military tactics and operations.
-Examples of this genre include the Wars and X-COM series, as well as tactical role-playing games such as the Jagged Alliance (series), Fire Emblem series and Final Fantasy Tactics.
+Examples of this genre include the Wars and X-COM series, as well as tactical role-playing games such as the Jagged Alliance series, Fire Emblem series and Final Fantasy Tactics.